rbowen/presentations/raising_bar_presentations/slides.md

 establishes your authority on this topic.

 I'll be here all week.
-If you want to get to know more about me, let's chat at the party tonight.
+If you want to get to know more about me, let's chat later in the hallway.
 That's not what my talk is about.

 You have credibility on three counts: 1) The selection committee thought you should give your talk 2) the people in the seats thought you